Rejoovinii

 Design

-From task flows to an end-to-end experience
+From flows to an end-to-end experience

-From task flows to an end-to-end experience
+From flows to an end-to-end experience

-Once the task flows were defined, I used them as a structural blueprint for the interface.
 Rather than designing screens in isolation, I focused on how each moment would feel across the entire therapy journey.
 This is where usability, semantics, ergonomics and emotional reassurance converged.

 Designing for the patient’s physical and mental context